Chlorinated Paraffins

 Japan MOE Council Recommends Class I Designation for Chlorpyrifos, MCCPs, and LC-PFCAs

-Japan is moving to ban the manufacture, import, and use of Chlorpyrifos, MCCPs, and LC-PFCAs following their recommendation as Class I Specified Chemical Substances.
-This mandates a total phase-out across supply chains with no essential use exemptions, impacting products ranging from plasticizers to surface treatments.
+Japan is finalizing a total ban on the manufacture, import, and use of Chlorpyrifos, MCCPs, and LC-PFCAs following their designation as Class I Specified Chemical Substances.
+The absence of essential use exemptions necessitates immediate supply chain substitution to avoid market access disruptions for products ranging from plasticizers to surface treatments.

 Sweden Enforces Bans on Hazardous Substances in Crisis Preparedness Products

-Swedish authorities have reported a 47% non-compliance rate in crisis preparedness products, leading to market bans and criminal referrals for restricted substances like lead and phthalates.
-This enforcement action underscores the high risk of supply chain gaps for specialized equipment and signals intensified scrutiny on unbranded or non-EU sourced goods.
+Swedish authorities reported a 47 percent non-compliance rate for crisis preparedness products, leading to market bans and criminal referrals for restricted substances like lead and phthalates.
+This enforcement action highlights significant supply chain risks for specialized equipment and signals intensified scrutiny on unbranded or non-EU sourced goods.

 Related topics